pedroaurgomes/SpaceSurvivor/README.md

 # SOGame : Space Survivor

 Game developed to SSC0140 Operating Systems classes in the University Of São Paulo.
-The task was to create a simple game from scratch and apply concepts - threads and sempahores - to its implementation.
+The task was to create a simple game from scratch and apply concepts - threads and semaphores - to its implementation.

 ## Portuguese version: